Eurypterid: Carboniferous and Permian

 During the Late Carboniferous and Early Permian Adelophthalmus was widespread, living primarily in brackish and freshwater environments adjacent to coastal plains.
 These environments were maintained by favorable climate conditions.
 They did not persist as climate changes owing to Pangaea's formation altered depositional and vegetational patterns across the world.
 With their habitat gone, Adelophthalmus dwindled in number and had already gone extinct by the Leonardian stage of the Early Permian.

 Mycteroptids and hibbertopterids continued to survive for some time, with one genus of each group known from Permian strata: Hastimima and Campylocephalus respectively.
 Hastimima went extinct during the Early Permian, as Adelophthalmus had, while Campylocephalus persisted longer.
-A massive incomplete carapace from Permian deposits in Russia represents the sole fossil remains of the species C. permianus, which might have reached 1.4 m in length, while originally considered to be Late Permian in age other sources suggest a Kungurian-Roadian age (~283-267 million years ago) for the specimen.
-A fragment of eurypterid cuticle, given the species name Woodwardopterus freemanorum is known from the terminal Permian (approximately 254-252 million years ago) of Australia, which represents the youngest known eurypterid.
+A massive incomplete carapace from Permian deposits in Russia represents the sole fossil remains of the species C. permianus, which might have reached 1.4 m in length; while originally considered to be Late Permian in age, other sources suggest a Kungurian-Roadian age (~283-267 million years ago) for the specimen.
+A fragment of arthropod cuticle from the terminal Permian (approximately 254-252 million years ago) of Australia, given the species name Woodwardopterus freemanorum, was initially suggested as the youngest known eurypterid; James Lamsdell later suggested in 2025 that its morphology was unusual for a eurypterid and that it may represent a true scorpion instead, though he also suggested that it was impossible to confidently place it in either group given the fragmentary nature of currently known remains.
 No eurypterids are known from fossil beds higher than the Permian.
 This indicates that the last eurypterids died either in the catastrophic extinction event at its end or at some point shortly before it.
 This extinction event, the Permian-Triassic extinction event (which occurred around 251.9 million years ago), is the most devastating mass extinction recorded, and rendered many other successful Paleozoic groups, such as the trilobites, extinct.